HL7/smart-app-launch/fsh/ig-data/input/pages/index.md

 #### Step 1: App asks for authorization

-At launch time, the app constructs a request for authorization by adding the following parameters to the query component of the EHR’s "authorize" endpoint URL.:
+At launch time, the app constructs a request for authorization by supplying the following parameters to the EHR’s "authorize" endpoint.

 <table class="table">
   <thead>